 Would there be another name for a miracle?
-What else can be compared to a mother’s love?
-Many things can be said about it, but few know its depths.
+What else we can compare to a mother’s love?
+I can say many things about it, but few know its depths.

-It’s made up of intense devotion.
+It comprises intense devotion.
 It stays firm in the face of sacrifice and pain.
 It is patient and forgiving.
 And although the heart can break, it remains firm in place.
-On many occasions, it defies all explanation with only to say; it’s “A mother’s love.”
-And yet it remains… A miracle.
+Frequently, it defies all explanation with only to say; it’s “A mother’s love.”
+And yet it remains… a miracle.

-A mother’s love indeed shows an unmatched degree and intensity for her children, family, and others.
+A mother’s love shows an unmatched degree and intensity for her children, family, and others.

 Love is passion.
 It is an intensity.
 It is at the very core of ourselves, an attachment to, or an intense feeling of deep affection to something.